ianklatzco/ianklatzco/README.md

 ## Hi!

-I'm a Berlin-based security consultant frequently in Seattle.
+I'm a San Francisco-based Security Engineer with ties to Berlin and Seattle.

 I've done security auditing work for bigtechs, Fortune 500, and smaller firms.